 - Email that counsellor directly and ask to schedule an appointment.
 You will hear back from them shortly.

-You can also call the storefront at 416.792.4393 or come in to get help navigating the website and counsellor profiles.
-We will be happy to assist you in contacting a counsellor.
+You can also call us at 647-740-FEEL (3335) to get help navigating the website and counsellor profiles.

 What can I expect from short-term counselling?